Choosing the Best Camping Solar Panels:

 When it comes to sunshine, Australia has it in spades.
 So, it only makes sense to use this free energy to power your campsite.
 But how do you choose the best camping solar panels for your rig?

-Choosing the best camping and 4WD solar panels can be confusing, especially if you’re not sure what you’re looking for.
+Choosing the best camping and 4WD solar panels can be confusing, especially if you're not sure what you're looking for.
 Fixed or portable?
+Solar blankets or flexible panels?
 Monocrystalline or polycrystalline?
 Which size?

 Portable VS Fixed Solar Panels

 Portable solar panels are great if you're on a budget or travel infrequently.
 They're easy to set up and simple to use because they require no installation and generally no additional wiring.
 You can simply place the solar panels in the sun and move them to "chase the sun" while a cable runs back to your battery.
 Just be sure to allow extra time for set-up and pack-down as you travel.

 Fixed panels are the most popular 4WD solar panel choice.
 These panels are mounted on the roof of your caravan, camper trailer, boat or 4WD to absorb sunlight while travelling or when parked in a sunny spot.
-This comes with lots of benefits – they are simple to use, you can charge while on the road and you don’t need to worry about set-up when you get to the camp.
-That said, your vehicle must be in direct sunlight to get the best results – this means they can lose around 20% of potential power.
+This comes with lots of benefits - they are simple to use, you can charge while on the road and you don't need to worry about set-up when you get to the camp.
+That said, your vehicle must be in direct sunlight to get the best results.
+You can lose around 20% of potential power if this isn't achieved.

 If you're choosing fixed solar panels, think about where they will be mounted and the dimensions required.